Muokkaa

 The implementation is provided by a method override, which is a member of a non-abstract class.

-• It is an error to use the static or virtual modifiers in an abstract method declaration.
+• It's an error to use the static or virtual modifiers in an abstract method declaration in a class type.
+You can declare static abstract and static virtual methods in interfaces.

 Abstract properties behave like abstract methods, except for the differences in declaration and invocation syntax.

-• It is an error to use the abstract modifier on a static property.
+• It's an error to use the abstract modifier on a static property in a class type.
+You can declare static abstract or static virtual properties in interface declarations.

 • An abstract inherited property can be overridden in a derived class by including a property declaration that uses the override modifier.